freifunk-berlin/firmware/README.md

 ### Info

-For the Berlin Freifunk firmware we use vanilla OpenWRT with additional patches and packages.
+For the Berlin Freifunk firmware we use vanilla OpenWrt with additional patches and packages.
 The Makefile automates firmware creation and apply patches / integrates custom freifunk packages.
 All custom patches are located in *patches/* and all additional packages can be found at